ruipsmartins/rmsulash/README.md

 - 👋 Hi, I’m Rui Martins
-- 👀 I’m interested in web dev
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning how to be a fullstack developer
+- 🌱 I’m currently learning how to be a full-stack developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...